 In 2019, the American Cancer Society estimates there will be 268,600 new cases of invasive breast cancer and 48,100 will be carcinoma in situ (CIS).
 This is the earliest form of breast cancer and is non-invasive.
 41,760 women will die from breast cancer in 2019, with a higher mortality rate among black women.

 Breast Cancer Awareness Month helps to increase public interest as well as to raise money to support breast cancer research.
 The American Cancer Society, for example, provide research grants totaling some $60.2 million that’s being used for advancing medical care for breast cancer patients.
 The Society’s website highlights their role in early breast cancer research and, in particular, the group’s contribution to the development of tamoxifen and Herceptin.

 Probably the single most effective tool in a patient’s and doctor’s arsenal in fighting breast cancer is early detection through mammograms.
 While breast cancer treatments are much more advanced than they were decades ago, nothing provides a better outcome than early detection when treatment is less complicated and a cure is possible.
 If you need help paying for a mammogram, the Centers for Disease Control and Prevention has no-cost and sliding-scale programs.
 Find a free/low-cost breast cancer screening program near you here: http://www.cdc.gov/cancer/nbccedp/.

-If you or someone you love has been diagnosed with any type of cancer and need help paying for treatments, co-pays or prescriptions, please see our directory of free national programs that can assist you today.
+If you or someone you love has been diagnosed with any type of cancer and need help paying for treatments, co-pays or prescriptions, please see our directory of free national programs that can assist you today regardless of the cancer diagnosis.
 In addition, be sure to check out our directory of free cancer-specific resources just for those who have been diagnosed with breast cancer.